Refundable and Nonrefundable Tax Credits

 Tax Credit?

-In summary: The vast majority of taxpayers will reduce their tax liability with non-refundable tax credits.
-Even if the tax liability was reduced to zero, a taxpayer could still receive a tax refund on the final 1040 IRS tax return.
-Thus, even if a taxpayer expects a tax refund on the 1040 Tax Form, it should not be concluded that nonrefundable does not apply or not benefit a taxpayer in this situation.
+In summary: Many taxpayers will reduce their tax liability with non-refundable tax credits.
+Even if your tax liability is reduced to zero, you could still receive a tax refund on the final 1040 IRS tax return.
+Let eFile work for you; all your tax credits and deductions are calculated for you.

 With refundable tax credits, you can receive an IRS tax refund